Melbourne Construction Accident Attorney

 - injuries caused by exposure to hazardous chemicals

 In Florida, if a person is injured at work, the injury is usually covered by worker’s compensation.
 Accident victims should be aware that receiving compensation as a result of filing a worker’s comp claim may bar the injured worker from filing a lawsuit to receive additional compensation.
 A worker’s comp award may not cover all of the individual’s injuries; therefore, injured workers should speak with an experienced attorney prior to seeking worker’s comp.
-A seasoned Florida attorney can help accident victims determine the best way to proceed in the interest of receiving adequate compensation to cover the injured party’s medical bills, lost wages, and possibly other, intangible expenses.
+An experienced Florida construction accident attorney can help accident victims determine the best way to proceed in the interest of receiving adequate compensation to cover the injured party’s medical bills, lost wages, and possibly other, intangible expenses.

 Liability for injuries that take place on a construction site may be traced back to one or more parties.
 Each party generally plays a different role in maintaining the safety of a job site.